haimgoldfisher/flask-docker-aws/readme.md

    The user data script in the launch template, used to configure the EC2 instance upon startup:
    ![HTML No Credentials](snaps/user_data.png)

-8. **Created a Network Load Balancer:**
+8. **Created a Load Balancer:**

-   The Network Load Balancer instance which distributes traffic across multiple EC2 instances:
+   The Load Balancer instance which distributes traffic across multiple EC2 instances:
    ![NLB](snaps/load_balancer.png)

 9. **Entered The App Using Auto Scaling Group with Load Balancer DNS:**

-   The application accessed via the DNS address of the Network Load Balancer, showcasing the Auto Scaling Group's functionality:
+   The application accessed via the DNS address of the Load Balancer, showcasing the Auto Scaling Group's functionality:
    ![DNS](snaps/app_access_dns.png)

 10. **Stressed the CPU of EC2 in Order to Trigger Auto Scaling:**